Taiko2k/Tauon/docs/guide.md

    2) The playlist that the playing track is playing from
    3) All other playlists starting from left to right

+### Playlist Scrolling

+ - The playlist scroll bar is to the left of the playlist, hidden until moused over
+ - Click above or below the scroll bar to scroll quickly in that direction
+ - Right click anywhere in the scroll field to jump immediately to that location

+### Gallery View

+ - To enter gallery view, click VIEW-> TRACKS + GALLERY or press mouse button 4 (if you have a 5 button mouse).
+ - Clicking an album plays it.
+ - Right clicking an album shows its position in the playlist.
+ - To select an album using the keyboard, press tab to toggle keyboard control mode.

 ### Quick Search